Gnaraloo Homestead – Western Australia

-• Wind: SW to SSW seabreeze (clean and cross-shore)
+• Wind: SW to SSW trades (strong, reliable)

 • Season: October to May

-• Skill: Intermediate to advanced (mellow beginners only)
+• Skill: Intermediate to advanced (not for beginners)

-• Ideal Tide: Mid to high (low tide exposes coral heads)
+• Ideal Tide: Mid to high (low tide exposes coral and dry patches)

-• Hazards: Reef, coral heads, remote location (no rescues)
+• Hazards: Sharp reef, coral heads, remote location (no rescues)

 Western Australia – Gnaraloo Homestead